 Swedish expansion into the Baltic States – DNA explanation

 The Swedish Empire continued to expand until the 1700.
-Ample opportunity for Scandinavian DNA to expand along with the empire.
+This provided ample opportunity for Scandinavian DNA to expand along with the empire.

 Scandinavian immigration to the Netherlands – Recent Scandinavian DNA